AdobeDocs/analytics.en/help/components/dimensions/download-link.md

 ## Populate this dimension with data

 This dimension collects data from the [`pev2` query string](/help/implement/validate/query-parameters.md) in image requests for hits that also have the `pe` query string with the value of `lnk_d`.
 If the `pe` query string has a different value in the hit, this dimension does not collect data.
+The maximum length of this dimension is 100 bytes.

 If you want to send data to this dimension using AppMeasurement, send a [`tl()`](/help/implement/vars/functions/tl-method.md) image request with a link type argument of `"d"`.
 Populate the link name argument with the desired value: